-FORECAST FOR 2019
+FORECAST FOR 2020

-There is growing interagency support for FUP at the federal level in Congress and within the Administration.
+There is growing interagency support for FUP at the federal level in Congress and within the administration.
 Leadership in authorizing and appropriations committees have expressed a high level of confidence and support for FUP and it is likely that FUP will continue to receive steady funding as well as serve as a blueprint for similar interagency housing collaboration.
-PHAs and nonprofit partners are working to implement the changes included in HOTMA that allow for the project-basing of FUP Vouchers in order to increase the number of units of affordable housing available for both families and youth.
-HUD encourages PHAs interested in project-basing FUP Vouchers to consider an appropriate balance between family units and units for youth leaving foster care.